pankcuf/ferment/README.md

     OuterStruct_destroy(os1); // Rust frees `os1` and its `InnerStruct` instances.
     ```

 2. Cloning occurs in the regular function approach.
 In this case, it will be accordingly that C will be responsible for clearing these pointers.
-Back in the days That, of course, from the point of view of efficiency, it would be better to always give pointer's ownership to the rust.
-But to do this, you will have to write code in rust only in an FFI-compatible style (which is ridiculous), or modify the tool to the state where not only FFI-compatible methods and structures are fermented, but also the code itself inside them.
     ```
     struct InnerStruct* is3 = InnerStruct_ctor(5, 6);
     struct InnerStruct* is4 = InnerStruct_ctor(7, 8);